bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 He couldn't be for wealth - these guys looked like they had everything they needed, both in terms of equipment and magic - they could have everything they wanted.
 Did they hate highborns?
 Nah, he and his family had never done anything to any other dragonborns, and there would surely have been a ravenite gloating in here if that was the case.
-It couldn't be to get secrets out of him of how a certain trap he had constructed could be bypassed - he wouldn't be alive to tell it.
+It couldn't be to get secrets out of him of how a certain trap he had constructed could be bypassed.
-So that left what he had done, and the biggest "crime" he could think of, was a deal he had made with the Krynn, and constructing the mobile trap, that had turned into...
+His guns - they already had guns, and after twenty years, the chance Adrex had come up with something better seemed unlikely.
+Was this really what they had hunted him for?

 Adrex' eyes went from confusion to almost disbelief, as he looked back to the lord in front of him.
-"My guns?" he said, not really wanting to believe it.
+"My designs?" he said, not really wanting to believe it.

 The girl suddenly chimed in:
 "Dingeling - he got it!" she exclaimed with a heavy sarcasm.